 As well, don’t confuse replicas and homages.
 Homages are legal and are supposed to resemble vintage and aviation watches, which are popular among collectors.
 These types of watches still have a higher quality than that of fake watches.
 To name a few, Rolex and Paneri are among brands that have been reproduced as homages

 Fake watches can’t replicate the quality, straps, materials and dials that real watches do.
 So next time you consider buying or pawning a Rolex, Cartier, Chanel, Bvlgari, or others, check for signs that indicates its authenticity.

-Contact Pinto Gold to sell your high end watches for cash.
+Contact Pinto Cash For Gold and Jewellery Buyers to sell your high end watches for cash.
 We accept Rolex, Panera, Tiffany & Co., Patek Phillepe and more.
-Call 416-229-4653 for more information.
+Call 416-229-4653, or visit us in person at our Midtown Toronto location for more information.